 PSO Levy - the cost to electricity consumers

-The tariff is set each year by the Department of Communications, Energy and Natural Resources.
+The PSO Levy is set each year by the Department of Communications, Climate Action and Environment.

 PSO change history